 Ink-Jet and Toner Cartridges – Here’s another instance where the manufacturer is the best choice for recycling these items.
 Many toner and ink cartridges (Dell and Hewlett Packard, for example) come with handy pre-paid shipping labels to send the old cartridges directly back to the manufacturer.
 Office Max in Silverthorne offers a special program for HP, Lexmark, and Dell ink jet or toner cartridges for their Max Perks customers where you can get $3 back per cartridge (yes, you get the $3 back for recycling in the form of a gift card), up to 10 per week.
 They’ll also take Cannon, Brother, and Epson ink jet and toner cartridges back for free, but without the $3 reward.

-iPods, iPhones, and other iThings – The Leadville True Value Hardware and the Lake County Recycling Center are now accepting ipods, iphones and cellular phones for free.
+iPods, iPhones, and other iThings – The Lake County Recycling Center are now accepting ipods, iphones and cellular phones for a small fee.
 Apple retail stores accept old iPods and such for free recycling, and you’ll even receive a 10% discount for a replacement.
 Since we don’t have an Apple retail store, you can also jump on the Apple website and request a free, pre-paid mailing label to ship your iThing back to them.
 This is truly the best option, because when the manufacturer is in charge of recycling, that manufacturer just might begin to make more recyclable and less toxic iThings.
-But, for convenience sake, you can also take them to the True Value in Leadville for recycling.

 Mercury Thermometers and Switches – These are perhaps the nastiest of the little toxic things.
 As we know, mercury is a potent neurotoxin and should be handled with great care.
 Currently, you can take these materials to Summit County any day for disposal.
 Up to 4 of these mercury containing devices for free at Summit County’s Household Hazardous Waste (HHW) program, located at the Summit County Resource Allocation Park (SCRAP), which is open Monday to Friday from 7:30am-3:30pm.
 Commercial businesses please call SCRAP 970-468-9263 x 0.